Black Sheep (Hill novel): Reception

-MJ Hyland, writing in The Guardian, commented on Hill's reserved style.
+M. J. Hyland, writing in The Guardian, commented on Hill's reserved style.
 "Every scene turns on the stories of the stricken lives of the Howker family, their neighbours and friends, all of whom endure unending 'punishments': cancer, domestic abuse, a missing child, an explosion in the coalmine and murder.
 In spite of the darkness of the subject matter, the storytelling voice is coy and restrained, and the language is simple, almost childlike, as though Hill means to soften the ceaseless blows...
 This is not a complex work of fiction.
 Hill may not astonish, or deal in clever invention, but she does what all good writers must set out to do: she made me read until I had the answer."

 Simon Baker in The Spectator was generally positive.
 "This is an admirably compressed book, in which the snappy pacing sits in enjoyable contrast to the slow plod of village life.
 Moments of importance are described with a brevity that generally serves to sharpen rather than deaden them.
 A lot is crammed into these short, generously spaced pages, and only occasionally does Hill’s economy create a slub in the texture — when, for example, the conciseness reduces to summary, or when a physical feature (ugliness or muscularity, say) serves as a surrogate for fuller characterisation.
 In the main, however, Black Sheep is gripping all the way to its unexpected end."

 Allan Massie, in The Scotsman, was full of praise, concluding, "This is a story of people living hard lives, narrow lives which nevertheless have their own dignity.
 It is beautifully, even lovingly, told, with not a superfluous word, and it ends in tragedy.
 You can read it in a couple of hours, but what you read is likely to stay longer with you than many books which seem more obviously ambitious.
 Characters are sketched in a couple of sentences, and fixed in your imagination.
 Manner is perfectly matched with matter; it’s impossible to suppose that the story could be better told."